hpc-uk/build-instructions/GROMACS/ARCHER_2018.2_gcc6_ivybrg.md

 module swap PrgEnv-cray PrgEnv-gnu
 ```

-and load the fftw and CMake modules:
+and load the CMake module:

 ```bash
 module load cmake/3.5.2
 ```
+Please note that the FFTW library will be built in the GROMACS compilation step.

 Configure and build the parallel, single-precision build
 --------------------------------------------------------